Light-Wizzard/Trinary/README.md

 # Trinary

-Trinary is an Unreal Engine Game
+Trinary is an Unreal Engine Game based on Lyra.